Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics

 Finally, even though we obtain similar performance across the mass mapping techniques involved in this study, more advanced reconstruction algorithms may reveal non negligible differences in the final parameter constraints (e.g. \citealp{tersenov2025impactweaklensingmass}).
 The numerous set of explored tomographic configurations limited the reliability of our numerical data covariance.
 We therefore implemented a tomographic selection to reduce the overall DV length by neglecting a small amount of cosmological information.
-Moreover, it allowed us to spot any optimal sub-sample of redshift bins among the HOSs.
-In particular, merged bins proposed in \cite{Castiblanco:2024xnd}, i.e. combined bins composed by contiguous redshift slices, are consistently found within the most constraining configurations defined by the concatenation scheme for 1-point estimators.
-Differently, the constraining power of topological descriptors tends to be maximized when relying on a 2-point-like tomographic setup.
-Finally, in order to open up the possibility of efficiently removing scales which we cannot accurately model in the presence of known systematic effects such as baryonic feedback, we applied the BNT transformation and its alternative method, the BNT-smoothing (Taylor et al., in prep.).
-We confirmed the non-Gaussian information to be compromised in the standard BNT because of the propagation of the shape-noise (\citealp{Barthelemy20a}), lastly probing the BNT-smoothing as a way to ease this caveat, and thus enabling future implementations.
+Moreover, it allowed us to spot any optimal sub-sample of redshift bins among the HOS.
+In particular, merged bins proposed in \cite{Castiblanco:2024xnd}, i.e., combined bins composed by contiguous redshift slices, are consistently found within the most constraining configurations defined by the concatenation scheme for one-point estimators.
+Differently, the constraining power of topological descriptors tends to be maximized when relying on a two-point-like tomographic setup.
+Finally, in order to open up the possibility of efficiently removing scales which we cannot accurately model in the presence of known systematic effects such as baryonic feedback, we applied the BNT transformation and its alternative method, the BNT smoothing (Taylor et al., in prep.).
+We confirmed the non-Gaussian information to be compromised in the standard BNT because of the propagation of the shape-noise (\citealp{Barthelemy20a}).
+Lastly, we probed the BNT smoothing as a way to ease this caveat and thus enable future implementations.